Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Measurement setups

 The ability to collect charge by the silicon sensors can be measured using the Transient Current Technique (TCT)~\cite{Kramberger:1390490}.
 In this method, a laser pulse generates electron-hole pairs in the silicon bulk.
 As an external bias voltage is applied to the silicon diode, the generated charge carriers drift towards the corresponding electrodes.
 The induced current is recorded as a function of time.

 For all measurements reported in this publication, the DUTs are reverse-biased, with high voltage applied to the back side bulk contact.
 The readout is connected to an oscilloscope via an amplifier.
 Laser light of 1064~nm wavelength (infra-red) is injected from the front side of the DUT (IR-top TCT) directed at a 1mm-diameter hole in centre of the metal contact layer of the diode.
+In the TCT+ setup, the laser had a repetition frequency of 200 Hz and a duty cycle of 0.002\%, whereas, in the Particulars setup, the repetition frequency was 1 kHz with a duty cycle of 0.0002\%.
 The schematic principle of the top-TCT measurement is shown in figure~\ref{fig:TCT_principle}.
 In the 2021 TCT+ campaign, a laser intensity equivalent to 33 MIPs (minimum ionizing particles) was used.
-For the 2023 TCT+ and Particulars campaigns, the intensity was increased to 40 MIPs in order to enhance the signal for highly irradiated diodes.
-In the previous studies (\cite{HGCAL-TDR, dissEsteban}), it was shown that an IR light signal equivalent to multiple MIPs gives compatible results to single-MIP measurements using a radioactive source.
+For the 2023 TCT+ and Particulars campaigns, the intensity was increased to 40 MIPs, which is still within the linear region of the laser intensity where plasma effects are no concern, in order to enhance the signal for highly irradiated diodes~\cite{Plasma:9954488}.
+In the previous studies (\cite{HGCAL-TDR, dissEsteban}), it was shown that an IR light signal equivalent to multiple MIPs gives comparable results to single-MIP measurements using a radioactive source.
 The measurements are conducted with the DUT cooled down to -20\degree C in order to reduce the leakage current of the irradiated sensors.
+The difference of the measurement temperature compared to the -35\degree C operation temperature has no influence on the charge collection efficiency (CCE, ref. section~\ref{sec:results}), while for the leakage current the current can easily be scaled.
+This was cross-checked by measurements using modules assembled with irradiated sensors.

+The diagram of the TCT+ setup is shown in figure~\ref{fig:diagram_setup}.
+The schematic of the Particulars setup is equivalent to the TCT+ setup schematic, shown in figure~\ref{fig:diagram_setup}, except for the brand of the amplifier, laser head, laser driver and pulse generator (all supplied by Particulars).
 Both setups offer the capability for electrical characterization in addition to TCT measurements, enabling the measurement of leakage current (IV) and capacitance (CV) as a function of the reverse bias voltage.
-The diagram of the TCT+ setup is shown in figure~\ref{fig:diagram_setup}.
 More details about IV and CV measurements can be found in~\cite{Kieseler_2023}.